danielsaidi/FlipKit/README.md

 ## Getting Started

-With FlipKit's `FlipView`, you just have to provide a front and back view:
+The `FlipView` can flip between a front and back view:

 ```swift
 import FlipKit